Originally published in February 2018

-If it isn’t already a priority, poor indoor air quality should be a constant concern for you and your family.
+If it isn’t already a priority, poor indoor air quality should certainly be a concern for you and your family.
 While you might presume Marshville, North Carolina, is far enough away from the big cities to avoid pollution, contaminants are without a doubt lurking in your home.
-These devices can help you drastically improve poor indoor air quality:
+These devices can help you significantly improve poor indoor air quality:

 A Minimum Efficiency Reporting Value measures the quality of your HVAC air filter.
 Therefore, the higher the MERV an air filter has, the better its filtration capabilities.
 Air cleaners contain high MERV filters, meaning that fewer pollutants and particles can pass through it.
 You can integrate an air cleaner with your HVAC system, ensuring your home’s air continuously cycles through it.
 Some air cleaners can eliminate up to 99.98 percent of airborne irritants.
 As a result, you’ll breathe fresher air.